tetzank/homepage/content/posts/coat-edsl-for-codegen.md

 The most compelling advantage for me is type-safety at compile-time.
 The EDSL is integrated and therefore compiled together with all the other source code.
-With compile-time checks, we can verify if the EDSL is well-formed.
+With compile-time checks, we can verify that the EDSL is well-formed.

 # Codegen Abstract Types (COAT)